Agile Resource Planning: The Definitive Guide

 Step 5: Forecast future resource needs

 Until now we have focused on resource planning sprints and projects.
-But you still need to look further down the line and make commitments to dates, decide on what projects you are going to start up and make decisions about what resources you will need.
+But you still need to look further down the line and make commitments to dates, decide on what projects you are going to start up, and make decisions about what resources you will need.

 So how can agile, a method based on frequent, continuous delivery exist with long-term, big-picture planning?

-The answer is to lay out a roadmap of your future work which sets out the major goals you want to achieve, the big ticket items you want to work on and when they are happening.
+The answer is to lay out a roadmap of your future work which sets out the major goals you want to achieve, the big ticket items you want to work on, and when they are happening.
 Remember you are not planning features here so keep it high level.

 Finally, compare the level of skill demand to your skill capacity.
 Any shortfalls can be plugged by developing hiring or training plans or deferring or putting projects on hold.
+This process is called capacity planning – learn how to get started with agile resource capacity planning.

 Agile resource planning software